European shares hold near six-year highs; utilities slip

 majority of investors were still buying equities on expectations

-of an ECB move, but he warned that the outcome of the bank's
+of ECB move, but he warned that the outcome of the bank's

 meeting may not be as clear-cut as some think.